hyperspy/hyperspy/doc/user_guide/io.rst

 Inspecting
 ^^^^^^^^^^
-Looking in a Nexus or HDF file for specific metadatda is often useful - .e.g to find what position a specific stage was at:
+Looking in a Nexus or HDF file for specific metadata is often useful - .e.g to find what position a specific stage was at.
+The methods ``read_metadata_from_file`` and ``list_datasets_in_file`` can be used to load the file contents or list the hdf datasets contained in a file.
+The inspection methods use the same ``metadata_keys`` or ``dataset_keys`` as when loading.
+For example to search for metadata in a file:

     >>> from hyperspy.io_plugins.nexus import read_metadata_from_file
     >>> read_metadata_from_file("sample.hdf5",metadata_keys=["stage1_z"])